 Do you recognize cravings and what steps do you take to satisfy them?

-It’s questions about how you FEEL about your food that will help you determine how your body processes food.
+Questioning how you FEEL about your food will help you determine how your body processes food.

 So before you eat whatever you’re about to eat, ask yourself how you FEEL about putting it in your mouth.
-Is there another food you could eat that may make you feel better about eating?
+Is there something else you could eat that may make you feel better about eating?
 Are you even hungry?

 Once you’ve identified the feeling, adjust accordingly, and dig in.